 How can I tell if my Facebook account has been hacked?

-Hackers have discovered the findmyfbid.in password, hack to steal social media passwords.
+Hackers have discovered the find my bid.in, password manager, hack to steal social media passwords.
 You may start receiving notices that a new account has been set up that is identical to yours and is sending out friend requests to your list of contacts.
 If you get a notification that someone has tried to log in to your account from an unrecognized device or location, this is also a sign that your account has been hacked.
 To check if your Facebook password has been compromised, you can use the Have I Been Pwned website.
 This website keeps track of passwords that have been leaked online and will tell you if your password is one of them.

 If you think your account has been hacked, you should change your password immediately and enable two-factor authentication.
-You should also review your list of friends to see if any suspicious accounts have been added.
+You should also review your friends list to see if any suspicious accounts have been added.
 If you find any, you should report them to Facebook.

 What should I do if my email account has been hacked?